wendelltron/tekapp/README.md

 =================

-To build the app, use phonegap"
+To build the app, use phonegap

     phonegap build android